divergentmedia/divergentDocumentation/Scopebox/Scopebox.md

 The Filter dropdown allows you to select between the two commonly found filter types found on hardware waveform monitors - *Luma* and *Chroma*.
 Luma is the default, causing the waveform to display only the luminance (Y) channel of your video.
 Chroma will display only the chrominance (C) channel of your video.

 ### Instantaneous Envelopes ###
 Instantaneous Envelopes help ensure that you don't miss any data within your waveform monitor, even when it's just a single pixel.
-Checking the box will cause two bounding lines to be added to your waveform, one showing the maximum values for your waveform, and one showing the minimum values for each vertical line.
+Checking the box will cause two bounding lines to be added to your trace, one showing the maximum values for your waveform, and one showing the minimum values for each vertical line.

 ### Peak Envelopes ###
 Peak envelopes show the maximum and minimum values for your waveform over time.
 This allows you to look away from your scopes, and still know whether you exceeded a target threshold.
 The reset button will clear the peak values.

 ### Scale ###
-There are four different Scale options available for measuring your waveform.
+There are five different Scale options available for measuring your waveform.
 These are IRE (the traditional scale for a waveform monitor), 8 bit, 10 bit and mV (millivolt).
 The 8 bit and 10 bit options allow you to measure your waveform according to the actual sample values in the signal.
 Millivolt allows you to compare against the signal shown by a traditional hardware waveform monitor or oscilloscope.
+ST2084 is the Dolby PQ Standard scale.

 # Vectorscope #